Toll road: Middle Ages

 Most roads were not freely open to travel on in Europe during the Middle Ages, and the toll was one of many feudal fees paid for rights of usage in everyday life.
 Some major European "highways", such as the Via Regia and Via Imperii, offered protection to travelers in exchange for paying the royal toll.

 Many modern European roads were originally constructed as toll roads in order to recoup the costs of construction and maintenance, and to generate revenue from passing travelers.
 In 14th-century England, some of the most heavily used roads were repaired with money raised from tolls by pavage grants.
 Widespread toll roads sometimes restricted traffic so much, by their high tolls, that they interfered with trade and cheap transportation needed to alleviate local famines or shortages.

 Tolls were used in the Holy Roman Empire in the 14th and 15th centuries.

 17th-century Dahomey

 After significant road construction undertaken by the West African kingdom of Dahomey, toll booths were also established with the function of collecting yearly taxes based on the goods carried by the people of Dahomey and their occupation.
 In some cases, officials imposed fines for public nuisance before allowing people to pass.

 19th century

 Industrialisation in Europe needed major improvements to the transport infrastructure which included many new or substantially improved roads, financed from tolls.
 The A5 road in Britain was built to provide a robust transport link between Britain and Ireland and had a toll house every few miles.

 20th century

+In the 20th century, road tolls were introduced in Europe to finance the construction of motorway networks and specific transport infrastructure such as bridges and tunnels.

+Italy was the first country in the world to build motorways reserved for fast traffic and for motor vehicles only.
+The Autostrada dei Laghi ("Lakes Motorway"), the first built in the world, connecting Milan to Lake Como and Lake Maggiore, and now parts of the Autostrada A8 and Autostrada A9, was devised by Piero Puricelli and was inaugurated in 1924.
+Piero Puricelli, a civil engineer and entrepreneur, received the first authorization to build a public-utility fast road in 1921, and completed the construction (one lane in each direction) between 1924 and 1926.
+Piero Puricelli decided to cover the expenses by introducing a toll.